able-app/docs/controls/components/appbar/app-bar.md

 ### Location

-We've divided the App Bar into two distinct areas, Top for those at the top of the screen and of course Bottom for those at the bottom of the screen.
+We've divided the App Bar into two distinct vertical areas, Top for those at the top of the screen and of course Bottom for those at the bottom of the screen.

 ### Interaction